RaspberryPiFoundation/editor-api/CONTRIBUTING.md

 ## 4. How we use your code and licensing

-By submitting a pull request, you are agreeing to your code and contribution to this project being licensed and shared as part of [our Open Source licence][licence].
+By submitting a pull request and signing the CLA, you are agreeing to your code and contribution to this project being licensed and shared as part of [our Open Source licence][licence].

 **♥️♥️♥️  Thank you!
 Your contribution helps us improve our products, which help young people around the world take part in digital making!**